10 Best Places to Live in Virginia, 2024

 5. Richmond

-Not only do renters outnumber homeowners in Richmond, but there are also tons of awesome units to choose from.
+If you're a renter, you won't be alone in Richmond.
+Renters outnumber homeowners in Richmond, making the market one of the most diverse for you to choose from.
 You’ll find that most apartment buildings in the city are quite old.
-However, most units have been renovated and updated to reflect modern living.
+However, many units have been renovated and updated to reflect modern living.

-You’ll likely have amenities including a dishwasher, in-unit washer and dryer units, and central air.
+You’ll likely have the typical amenities, including a dishwasher, in-unit washer and dryer units, and central air.
 Better yet, all those amenities will be bundled within a charming old-school package.

 Ward is the name of the game when it comes to renting in Richmond.
 Jackson Ward and Monroe Ward, to be precise.
 You’ll find great units in these downtown neighborhoods, right in the heart of the city.